10 Tell-Tale Signs It’s Time To Visit Your Hairdresser from Fin & Co Hair Salon in Carnoustie

 - How important great-looking hair is to you

-If you noticing that it’s taking an extra 10-15 mins to blow dry then it’s time for an appointment.
+If you notice it’s taking an extra 10-15 mins to blow dry then it’s time for an appointment.
 It may be sitting ok just now but give it another week and you’ll be moaning about how long it takes.

 Hair grows at different rates on different parts of the head.
 It also goes through three stages of life (anagen, catagen and telogen) which mean that the sharpness of a cut will change over the weeks in between.